 After that, we went to Chang House and hung out with Christine’s friend Earth.
 Awesome guy, we split a bottle of “Blend” whiskey (Distilled by Red Bull, cheap and not half bad, considering) and attempted to overcome language barriers and had a good laugh doing so.
 From there, we went to another bar where Earth’s band was playing and found some French guys and Christine’s coworker, Dan, from the UK.
 We had a great time talking about cultural differences, and I wound up telling the one gentleman from Paris my trick to getting a Parisian to speak English.
 He had a hearty laugh and admitted he had no doubt it would work.

 From there we went to a nightclub where there was a Thai rock band playing.
-I was exhausted but it was a lot of fun.
-It seems a lot of Thai rock is set on a reggae beat so it’s very, very similar to the ska punk I grew up with on Long Island which is very strange but very comforting.
-Eventually the band busted into a Thai Punk cover of Lady Gaga’s Bad Romance which turned out to be surprisingly good.
+I was exhausted, but it was a lot of fun.
+It seems a lot of Thai rock is set on a reggae beat, so it’s very, very similar to the ska-punk I grew up with on Long Island, which is very strange but very comforting.
+Eventually, the band busted into a Thai Punk cover of Lady Gaga’s ‘Bad Romance,’ which was surprisingly good.